-Kitchens & Capitalism examines the way different types of kitchens resist and/or replicate capitalism.
-The exhibit will collect drawings, models, diagrams and stories of different kinds of kitchens: historical, home, collective, and industrial.
-Performance and workshops will examine ways of performing the kitchen and how our performances of the kitchen shape our worldview.
-As part of our research we will map and remodel Flux Factory’s collective kitchen.
+Kitchens & Capitalism examined the way different types of kitchens resist and/or replicate capitalism.
+The exhibit collected drawings of different kinds of kitchens: historical, home, collective, and industrial.
+Performances & conversations examined ways of performing the kitchen and how these shape our worldview.
+The exhibit opened with a time-traveling pancake potluck.
+Pancakes were made with einkorn, one of the earliest cultivated grains; Kernza, a perennial grain currently under development at The Land Institute in Kansas; and Corn flour, a contemporary staple grain.
+As part of our research I am mapping and remodelling Flux Factory’s collective kitchen.

-This project is partially funded by Foundation for Contemporary Arts Emergency Grant.
+This project funded by Foundation for Contemporary Arts Emergency Grant.

 Camp Little Hope develops humorous, considered means of imaging deep time and focused research on the power of information design to alter our relationship to the commons.
 Camp Little Hope imagines new worlds through curatorial interventions, designed artifacts, information design, and catalyzed epiphanies.
 Our different practices explore these ideas through proprioceptive museum installations, free algorithmic restaurants, sustainable energy initiatives, traveling libraries, alternative institutional forms and robots.